 Deep Water Culture (DWC) Hydroponics Frequently Asked Questions (FAQs)

 Here are some of the most common questions we get regarding deep water culture hydroponics.
 If you still have questions after reading all this, give us a call or send us an email and we'll get back to you asap!

 How often should I change water in a DWC system?

 Depending on the nutrient solution you are using, it is recommended to change the water in your system at least once every other week (14 days) during veg.
 This prevents any contaminants from taking over the system.

 During flowering, you will want to change the water every week (7 days).
 During this stage, your plants have increased nutritional needs, so to push out as much bud development as possible, stay on top of this.

 Plus, if you do not change the water in the reservoir regularly, your plants will show signs of stress.

 What should water temperature be for DWC hydroponics?

 The temperature of your reservoir water is very important in deep water culture hydroponics.
 Too low, and the plant will think its time to go to sleep and will stop growing.
 Too high, and the dissolved oxygen levels will drop, preventing the plant from absorbing nutrients.

-To achieve the perfect balance, keep water temp between 65-75 degrees Fahrenheit.
-If you live in a climate where temperatures can reach very low or high levels, hydroponic water chillers and heaters will help keep your system in the optimal temperature range.
+To keep your plants healthy, maintain a water temp between 65-75 degrees Fahrenheit.
+If you live in a climate where temperatures can reach extreme highs or lows, hydroponic water chillers and heaters will help keep your system in the optimal temperature range.